Arunliverpool/data-mining/README.md

 - Metrics: **Accuracy** and **F1 (binary, pos_label = 1)**
 - The mean CV Accuracy & F1 (binary) are placed on the final line of the report file.

+** Change CV to 10?

+Short answer: you don’t need to.
+Five folds is perfectly acceptable and common for this level.
+Going to 10:
+Pros: slightly tighter estimate (lower standard error).
+With your fold std ≈ 0.0143, the standard error of the mean is
+5-fold: ~0.0143/√5 ≈ 0.0064
+10-fold: ~0.0143/√10 ≈ 0.0045
+That’s a small stability gain.
+Cons: ~2× runtime everywhere (preprocess scans + every model grid).
+No guarantee it changes your ranking or your final score in a meaningful way.
 ---

 ## Environment description